Lyris12/YGOCC-QCd/README-QCd.md

 ## `19822103` Shadow NOVA - Mac
 created by Seth, coded by Lyris
 ## `19822104` Shadow NOVA - Duster
-created by Seth
+created by Seth, coded by Lyris
 ## `19822105` Shadow NOVA - Fare
 created by Seth, coded by Lyris
 ## `19822106` Shadow NOVA - Gaz
 created by Seth, coded by Lyris
 ## `19822107` Shadow NOVA - Jordan
-created by Seth
+created by Seth, coded by Lyris
 ## `19822108` Shadow NOVA - Ultimaia
 created by Seth, coded by Lyris
 ## `19822109` Shadow NOVA - Dragonlynch